The Haunting Reality of What Was Lost When Gianna Bryant Died With Dad Kobe Bryant in That Crash

 And, oh, did father and daughter have plans.

-A video making the rounds from a telecast of one of the NBA games they attended together after Kobe retired in 2016 shows him and Gianna—or GiGi, as she was familiarly known—sitting courtside, heads together as he breaks down the play they had just witnessed.
+A video making the rounds from a telecast of one of the NBA games they attended together after Kobe retired in 2016 shows him and Gianna—or Gigi, as she was familiarly known—sitting courtside, heads together as he breaks down the play they had just witnessed.
 She nods and, though you can't hear what she's saying, you see they've arrived at the same conclusion.

 But that's what happens when you're coached by the greatest—you become an expert in your own right.